Kfollen93/memories/README.md

 6. You can create several galleries and store several memories within each!
 <img src="app/assets/images/Readme/multiple_galleries.png" width="550" />
 <img src="app/assets/images/Readme/multiple_memories.png" width="550" />

+### Future Plans

+ I love traveling, and having a digital photo gallery website that I created is something that I would actually use.
+Therefore, it is possible in the future that I will fully deploy and host this website.
+There are a few things that I need to do first such as switching from SQLite3 to PostgreSQL in order to be able to deploy to Heroku.
+In addition to this, I would want to remove the no longer supported Paperclip gem, and implement Rails' Active Storage in connection with Amazon's S3 as a storage bucket for the pictures.